Skip to main content

 3. You may also request a claim form to be sent to you via mail.

-Chart describing the amount of unclaimed property turned over the the Vermont Treasurer's Office by fiscal year.
+• Total unclaimed property turned over to the Treasurer's Office annually

-The Treasurer's Office team works daily to help Vermonters access their missing money.
-Check out the video below about one Vermonter who located a missing life insurance policy.
+The Treasurer's Office works daily to help Vermonters access their missing money.
+Check out the video below about one Vermonter who located a missing life insurance policy:

 Which State Statutes Govern Vermont Unclaimed Property?